FrancGarcia/cse15l-lab-reports/lab-report-4-week-8.md

 According to the first image above, the expected output for the `snippet1.md` should be a list of links such as `['google.com, google.com, ucsd.edu]`.
 However, the initial JUnit test did not pass as it produced an unexpected output as seen in the second image above.

 **How can we change the code to work for snippet 1?**
 I think we can use less than 10 lines of code to make the program work for snippet 1 and all related cases using backticks by using an if-statement to only check for backticks present inside the parentheses of the link itself.
+The current code takes into account backticks within the brackets which prevents the links from being rendered within the list of links.
 Using an if-statement, if there are backticks within the open and closed brackets, we simply ignore those backticks until we find the next set of parentheses.

 ---